Ambala - Shamli Expressway

 What Buyers Near the Sadopur to Gogwan Jalalpur Corridor Must Verify

 Construction is moving.
-Approach roads, overbridges and road-laying work were actively underway in January 2026 across the Haryana stretch, and Shamli district had hit 40% completion as of November 2024.
+Approach roads, overbridges and road-laying work were actively underway in January 2026 across the Haryana stretch, and Shamli district was at 40% completion as of November 2024; overall project completion is targeted for December 2026 per NHAI officials.
 That progress also means brokers are selling corridor plots as though the road is already open.

 Three risks are specific to this greenfield alignment and do not apply generically to other Haryana highways.